-Security Assertion Markup Language (SAML) is an open standard which contains user identity and attribute information in the form of an XML document.
-This XML document is digitally signed by the Identity provider and shared with the Service provider during user authentication process.
+Security Assertion Markup Language (SAML) is an open standard which contains user identity and attributes information in the form of an XML document.
+This XML document is digitally signed by the Identity provider and shared with the Service provider during the user authentication process.

 OAuth2 allows third party applications to authorize users by providing an access token.
 The access token prevents external applications from getting the user’s password and other data.
 The application can only access limited user information which is permitted by the user themselves.

-OpenID Connect is an identity layer which operates on top of OAuth 2.0.
-It provides basic profile information about the end-user by specifying RESTful APIs that user JSON as data format.
+OpenID Connect is an identity layer that operates on top of OAuth 2.0.
+It provides basic profile information about the end-user by specifying RESTful APIs that use JSON as a data format.

 LDAP (Lightweight Directory Access Protocol) is a protocol that enables anyone to locate organizations, individuals and other resources such as files and devices in a network.
 The network can be the Internet or a corporate intranet.

 RADIUS stands for Remote Authentication Dial-In User Service.
 It is a client/server protocol that enables remote access servers to communicate with a central server to authenticate dial-in users and authorize their access to the requested system or service.